Pärnu in 2 Days

 Hestia Hotel Strand

 The interior is more welcoming.
-Facilities include a pool, steam sauna, Sanarium, Finnish sauna, massage pool, jacuzzi and lava stone beds.
-There’s also a children’s play room.
-All overlooking the Baltic Sea.
-And relax…
+Facilities include a swimming pool, steam sauna, Sanarium, Finnish sauna, massage pool, Jacuzzi and lava stone beds.
+There’s also a children’s play area.
+All overlooking the beautiful Baltic Sea.

 Hestia Hotel Strand